Tasty Recipe for Tuna Noodle Casserole with Peas You’ll Ever Need

 Step 4: Top and Bake

-For the perfect finish, let the casserole rest for about 10 minutes after pulling it from the oven.
-This allows the sauce to set slightly, making it easier to serve.
+For the best results, let the casserole sit for about 10 minutes after you take it out of the oven.
+Letting it rest a bit helps the sauce firm up, making it easier to serve.

 How to Customize Your Tuna Noodle Casserole